publiccodenet/publiccode.net/product-requirements-document.md

 ## Content types on publiccode.net

-There are 2 types of content pages on publiccode.net: generic pages, which use the [Foundation for Public Code’s Jekyll theme](https://github.com/publiccodenet/jekyll-theme/) and may contain Liquid functionality, and custom pages, each characterized by their own layout, design and content.
+There are 2 types of content pages on publiccode.net:

+* generic pages, which use the [Foundation for Public Code’s Jekyll theme](https://github.com/publiccodenet/jekyll-theme/) and may contain Liquid functionality
+* custom pages, each characterized by their own layout, design and content

 We have a bias toward the former, which are quick to create, low maintenance, and easy for less technically-experienced people to contribute to.

 ### Generic pages